Categories

 • This will open the recording in a browser window in Microsoft Streams.

-• Click on Expires in … days (below the recording).
+• Click on Expires in [blank] days.

-Embed a Teams Recording in Canvas
+Embed a Teams Recording Created within a Class or Team in Canvas

 1. Click on the Share button on the top right hand corner.
 A drop down menu will appear with different options (Share, Copy link, Copy link at current time, and Embed code).